ikt32/GTAVCustomTorqueMap/README.md

 ;                 to map from real torque to normalized torque.
 ;--------------------------------------------------------------
 ; Note for 1.0.2:
+; Using actual dyno data is valid since 1.0.2.
-; Since 1.0.2, the map also supports {actual_rpm}|{actual_torque}.
+; The map in 1.0.2 also supports {actual_rpm}|{actual_torque}.
-; The script will normalize both RPM and torque, so it does not matter what ; unit the torque is in.
+; The script normalizes both RPM and torque, so input units don't matter.
-; It's activated when the first RPM item is higher than 1, so pasting actual ; dyno run data is also valid now.
+; It's activated when the first RPM item is higher than 1, such as 800 (RPM).
+; Make sure the top (last) RPM value is the redline value.
+; If it's not in your data set, just pick a reasonable number.
 TorqueMultMap = <<<END_OF_MAP
 0.222|0.612
 0.278|0.718